Identifying a characterized energy level structure of higher charmonium well matched to the peak structures in $e^+e^-\to \pi^+ D^0 D^{*-}$: Introduction

-{ \it{Introduction}}.---As we enter the 21st century, higher precision experiments have yielded a plethora of surprising and promising results in hadron spectroscopy.
+As we enter the 21st century, higher precision experiments have yielded a plethora of surprising and promising results in hadron spectroscopy.
 Notably, a series of new hadronic states, such as the charmoniumlike $XYZ$ and $P_c$ states, have been discovered \cite{ParticleDataGroup:2020ssz,Chen:2016qju,Liu:2019zoy,Chen:2022asf,Guo:2017jvc,Olsen:2017bmm,Brambilla:2019esw}.
 This marks the onset of a new phase of hadron spectroscopy research, which may provide valuable insights into the nonperturbative problem of the strong interaction, a long-standing puzzle in particle physics.

 In the 1970s, the observation of the $J/\psi$ particle \cite{E598:1974sol,SLAC-SP-017:1974ind} introduced a new class of hadrons known as charmonium.
 Subsequently, experimentalists discovered numerous charmonium states, which now constitute the bulk of charmonium cataloged by the Particle Data Group (PDG) \cite{ParticleDataGroup:2020ssz}.
 Moreover, these observations of charmonium stimulated the development of the Cornell model with the linear plus Coulomb potential, a quenched potential model proposed by Eichten {\it et al.} \cite{Eichten:1974af,Eichten:1978tg}.
-This model has inspired various potential models, including famous Godfrey-Isgur (GI) model \cite{Godfrey:1985xj}, which facilitates quantitative calculations of hadron spectroscopy.
+This model has inspired various potential models, including famous Godfrey-Isgur (GI) model \cite{Godfrey:1985xj}, which facilitates quantitative calculations of hadron spectroscopy. { In addition to potential model approach, lattice QCD and effective field theory (such as potential NRQCD) have also made some progress on the excited charmonium spectroscopy, especially for predictions of charmonium hybrids \cite{Bali:2000gf,Ehmann:2007hj,Bali:2011rd,HadronSpectrum:2012gic,Cheung:2016bym,Lang:2015sba,Chen:2016ejo,Berwein:2015vca,Brambilla:1999xf}. }